 Let's start with the easiest part.
 Adding in our custom theme is pretty simple.
-Open notekeeper.html (in your browser, and in the text editor of your choice).
-Look for the <head> tag and add the following lines:
+Open notekeeper.html in your browser, and in the text editor of your choice.
+Additionally, open the index.html file from your theme download.
+We're going to merge the <head> tag from the theme file into notekeeper.html.
+You can see the results of the merge in the following code: